Agency Problems and Adversarial Bilevel Optimization under Uncertainty and Cyber Threats: Introduction

 \item \textit{Agency problem, stochastic control and optimization.} Stochastic bilevel optimization in continuous time with ambiguity has been previously studied in \cite{sung2022optimal, moralhazardambiguity, vuca}.
 In this work, we extend this framework to a stochastic bilevel max-min optimization problem in continuous time and volatility uncertainty with jumps.
 Specifically, we propose a novel connection between second-order backward stochastic differential equations with jumps (2BSDEJs) and principal-agent problems involving both moral hazard and model ambiguity.
-2BSDEs have been extensively studied in the literature since the pioneering works \cite{soner2012wellposedness, cheridito2007second, possamai2018stochastic}; see also \cite{popier2019second, possamai2015weak, matoussi2014second}, and more recently, their extensions to include jump processes \cite{Kazi_Tani_2015, denis:hal-04822047}.
+2BSDEs have been extensively studied in the literature since the pioneering works \cite{soner2012wellposedness, cheridito2007second, possamai2018stochastic}; see also \cite{popier2019second, possamai2015weak, matoussi2014second}, and more recently, their extensions to include jump processes \cite{Kazi_Tani_2015, denis:hal-04822047,possamai2025mind}.
 However, the link between 2BSDEs with jumps and principal-agent problems under volatility uncertainty and accident risk has not yet been established.
 This paper addresses that gap.
 In particular, we extend the framework of \cite{vuca} to incorporate accidents, and generalize the models in \cite{capponi2015dynamic, bensalem2020prevention} by introducing volatility ambiguity in the context of cyber risk.
 Finally, we develop a Perron’s method to prove the existence of a viscosity solution to an integro-partial Hamilton–Jacobi–Bellman–Isaacs (HJBI) equation characterized by the principal's value function $V_0^P$.
-This extends the methods in \cite{perronsirbu,bayraktar2012stochastic} and \cite{vuca} to settings with jump-diffusion processes. \end{itemize} The structure of this work is as follows.
-Section \ref{section:model} presents the modeling framework, including the canonical process and weak formulation of the problem, the controlled stochastic SIR and price models, L-hop risk propagation, admissible controls and contracts, and finally the bilevel max-min stochastic optimization.
-Section \ref{section:subsidiary} focuses on the $(IC-\sigma)$ condition—also known as the agent's problem—and its connection to a 2BSDE with jumps.
+This extends the methods in \cite{perronsirbu,bayraktar2012stochastic} and \cite{vuca} to settings with jump-diffusion processes. \end{itemize} { Our technical contributions are twofold: \begin{enumerate} \item Our work directly extend \cite{vuca} to jumps, benefiting from the recent results on 2BSDE with jumps \cite{denis:hal-04822047,possamai2025mind,gennaro2BSDE2025} in non-Markovian framework (driven by the contract $\xi$).
+This paper is the first connecting a non-Markovian 2BSDE to a stochastic max-min control problem with jumps and ambiguity on the volatility, see Theorem \ref{thm:agent-2BSDEJ}; \item as far as we know this paper, and its first version is the first extending \cite{cvitanic2018dynamic,vuca} to a robust study of principal-agent problem with jumps and volatility ambiguity and making a connection between the agents problem and the solution to a 2BSDE with jumps (Theorem 3.7), reducing the principal problem to the solution of an Isaacs-HJB equation (fully non linear integro-PDE and using Perron's method (see Appendix \ref{app:viscosity_proof}) with jumps in the context of max-min to characterize the viscosity property of the solution to the problem, extending \cite{bayraktar2012stochastic,BayraktarSirbu2013}, see Theorem \ref{thm:viscosity}. \end{enumerate} } The structure of this work is as follows.
+Section \ref{section:model} presents the modeling framework, including the canonical process and weak formulation of the problem, the controlled equation, admissible controls and contracts, and finally the bilevel max-min stochastic optimization.
+Section \ref{section:subsidiary} focuses on the incentive compatibility (IC) condition, also known as the agent's problem and its connection to a 2BSDE with jumps.
 Section \ref{section:holding} investigates the optimal compensation schemes by reducing the problem to an integro-Isaacs PDE, applying a verification theorem and Perron’s method in the context of discontinuous stochastic processes.
+Finally Section \ref{sec:cyber} applies the results to cyber risk management illustrated with numerical experiments exploring the benefit of a contracting mechanism to monitor both the cyber threat and its uncertainty.